 The irony here is that “class first” leftism is a great way to keep the progressive and socialist movements overwhelmingly white and middle/upper-class in composition and appeal.

-*Bhaskar Sunkara deleted all his tweets about Angela Nagle.
+*Bhaskar Sunkara deleted all his tweets about/defending Angela Nagle.
 Perhaps he has finally come around to the radical idea that pushing right-wing figures and politics ‘but from the left’ is actually bad.